dougalcantara/website-toolbox/README.md

 - Reactive data properties
 - Lifecycle hooks
 - Reference to the parent scope/context using the `this` keyword (similar to the way `this` is handled in VueJS)
+- Global reactive state (and `this.setState`!)
 - Cross-component communication (in development)
 - Custom plugin & mixin integration (in development)
 - Helpful methods like `resize()`, `updated()` and `inView()` (in development)

-But it doesn't do client-side routing, it probably won't be used for complex state management, and it doesn't have a virtual DOM. *But you don't always need that stuff*.
+The Website Toolbox doesn't replace React, Vue, or Angular.
+Those provide helpful and practical tools & opinions about how to handle frontend JS code. *But you don't always need all that stuff*.

 Here's an example of what's currently possible with the `Component` class:
 ```js